 Rare Carat provides information to a customer, who may be shopping for a diamond for the first time.
 To be able to compare millions of diamonds in one place, showing you exactly what you want (and don’t want) to see, helps tremendously to the average buyer.
 Rare Carat also provides education via their ‘Diamond Buying Guide’ blog.
-Here, you can learn everything you want to know about diamonds, certification, the 4 C’s, and so much more.
+Here, you can learn everything you want to know about diamonds, how to get diamonds certified, the 4 C’s, and so much more.
 It’s extremely important to educate yourself before buying a diamond as there are many tips that can help you save.

 Cons of Rare Carat

 While Rare Carat is a great resource for customers looking to purchase a diamond for the best price, this doesn’t necessarily mean you will find the best diamond in terms of quality.
 While Rare Carat does simplify the process for many first-time diamond buyers, it’s important to remember that they do not show you the full scope of diamonds available.
 And while you may think you have found the best diamond for the cheapest price, the fact is that Rare Carat only features less than 20 diamond retailers on their website.
 Rare Carat is not allowed to feature diamonds that are owned by the same supplier (i.e., Blue Nile, James Allen, Zales, Kay, and Jared).
 Regardless of why they aren’t allowed to sell on Rare Carat, the point of the matter is that consumers do not see this inventory to compare.